AREKAI

 Keep building.”

-Elders have been known to drop their rank willingly, seeking new insight from lower perspectives.
-For in the spiral, all returns in time.
+Elders have been known to relinquish rank willingly, seeking insight from lower perspectives.
+For in the spiral, all positions return in time.

 III.
 Martial Practice and the Woolsmack

-Training begins at Solrise with four beats of discipline.
-The arena echoes with rhythm, sweat, and the bonk of the Woolsmack—a padded shepherd’s crook wielded by mentors to realign both form and focus.
+Training begins at solrise with four beats of discipline.
+Stone courtyards echo with footwork, breath, and the distinctive thump of the Woolsmack—a padded shepherd’s crook wielded by mentors to realign both posture and pride.

 Horn-sparring (one beat, full contact, padded horns)

-“The louder the laugh, the heavier the thoughts behind it.”
+“The louder the laugh, the heavier the thought it frees.”

 IV.
 The Koi Within